 CenterPoint Energy enters into financial derivative contracts containing material adverse change provisions.
-These provisions require CenterPoint Energy to post additional collateral if the Standard & Poor's Rating Services or Moody's Investors Service, Inc. credit rating of CenterPoint Energy is downgraded.
-The total fair value of the derivative instruments that contain credit risk contingent features that are in a net liability position at March 31, 2010 is \$173 million compared to \$140 million at December 31, 2009.
-The aggregate fair value of assets that are already posted as collateral at March 31, 2010 is \$92 million compared to \$65 million at December 31, 2009.
-If all derivative contracts (in a net liability position) containing credit risk contingent features were triggered at March 31, 2010, \$79 million of additional assets would be required to be posted as collateral compared to \$75 million at December 31, 2009.
+These provisions could require CenterPoint Energy to post additional collateral if the Standard & Poor's Rating Services or Moody's Investors Service, Inc. credit ratings of CenterPoint Energy, Inc. or its subsidiaries are downgraded.
+The total fair value of the derivative instruments that contain credit risk contingent features that are in a net liability position at December 31, 2009 and September 30, 2010 was \$140 million and \$149 million, respectively.
+The aggregate fair value of assets that are already posted as collateral was \$65 million and \$61 million, respectively, at December 31, 2009 and September 30, 2010.
+If all derivative con tracts (in a net liability position) containing credit risk contingent features were triggered at December 31, 2009 and September 30, 2010, \$75 million and \$87 million, respectively, of additional assets would be required to be posted as collateral.